archivesspace/archivesspace/slate/source/index.md

 	String password -- Your password

-	RESTHelpers::BooleanParam expiring -- true if the created session should expire
+	RESTHelpers::BooleanParam expiring -- If true, the session will expire after 3600 seconds of inactivity.
+If false, it will  expire after 604800 seconds of inactivity.

+NOTE: Previously this parameter would cause the created session to last forever, but this generally isn't what you want.
+The parameter name is unfortunate, but we're keeping it for backward-compatibility.

 __Returns__